Stock Exchanges and Sustainability

 Stock exchanges play a unique role in shaping more sustainable capital markets.
 Stock exchanges are critical levers for improving the depth, consistency and comparability of corporate disclosure on sustainability performance, including climate change risks.
 Leading exchanges around the world have implemented robust corporate education programs, sustainability-themed indexes and set minimal standards for sustainability disclosure as a prerequisite for companies to list on those exchanges.

-The list of governments and stock exchanges around the world requiring or encouraging corporate sustainability disclosure continues to grow—a recent study shows that there are currently 180 laws and regulatory standards in 45 countries calling for corporate sustainability reporting.
+The list of governments and stock exchanges around the world requiring or encouraging corporate sustainability disclosure continues to grow—at last count there were 180 laws and regulatory standards in 45 countries calling for some aspect of corporate sustainability reporting.
 Additionally, institutional investors have increased their focus on the critical role of stock exchanges in creating sustainable capital markets, including supporting mandatory requirements for stock exchanges to promote sustainability disclosure that is consistent and comparable across markets.

 Investor Initiative for Sustainable Exchanges

-For more background on how investors are increasingly collaborating on stock exchange engagement, please see here.
+Please see here for more information on how investors are increasingly collaborating on stock exchange engagements.

 'By working together, stock exchanges can use their listing requirements and market influence to ensure investors have the consistent, comparable and high-quality material environmental, social and governance information they need to make informed, long-term decisions.’

 Dr. Christine Chow, Associate Director, Hermes Investment Management, London